PrimeDAO/deals-docs/published-md-files/submit-a-dao-to-an-open-proposal.md

-## Submit a DAO as a Partner to an Open Proposal
+## Make an Offer to an Open Proposal

 If you are interested to submit a DAO as a partner to an Open Proposal you can follow these simple steps below.